openstack/nova/doc/source/quickstart.rst

 	./nova.sh scrub

-You can edit files in the install directory or do a bzr pull to pick up new versions.
+You can edit files in the install directory or do a git pull to pick up new versions.
 You only need to do

 ::